 In Lagrasse, we take our time

-Lagrasse is discovered walk. medieval alleys lend themselves to wandering and we go from surprise to surprise.
+Lagrasse is discovered walk.
+THE medieval alleys lend themselves to wandering and we go from surprise to surprise.
 Theabbey and Medieval city but also 15 buildings are protected under Historical monuments. a signposted route allows the visitor to discover the riches of the village.
 Look for the signs indicating the path to follow.

 - Mandatory parking in one of the P1, P2 or P3 car parks at the entrance to Lagrasse.